adeeconometrics/SQLLanguages/Oracle/PLSQL.md

-PLSQL -- does not inlcude error handling code and incomplete expression for object types
+PLSQL -- does not include error handling code and incomplete expression for object types

 ```
 declare ::= declare [declare_clause]